suttacentral/suttacentral/server/README.md

            ||     ||
 ```

-If we're happy with the changes we can update the lock file:
+If we're happy with the changes, we can update the lock file:

 ```bash
 $ uv lock